 Common symptoms include:

 Antibiotics may help treat an infection that could lead to an intra-abdominal abscess.
 But once the abscess has developed, antibiotics don't work as well for treatment.
 An intra-abdominal abscess often will need to be drained of fluid in order to heal.
-Typically, however, antibiotics are often given along with the drainage.
+Typically, however, antibiotics are given along with draining the abscess.
 The type of antibiotic will depend on how severe your abscess is, your age, and any other conditions you may have.

 Another way to drain the abscess is with surgery.
 Surgical procedures may also involve repairing the condition that caused the abscess in the first place, such as a bowel perforation.
 Sometimes, more than one operation is required.